Azure-Samples/azure-openai-rag-workshop/trainer/README.md

 This directory contains the material for the trainer, when this workshop is given in a classroom setting.

+It also contains a proxy that you can use to share your Azure OpenAI instance with your attendees.

 ## Content

 - The introduction slides are in the `docs/slides` folder, and available at https://azure-samples.github.io/azure-openai-rag-workshop/